milosh86/blog-react-redux/README.md

 - [ ] Immutable.js or Mori
 - [ ] Migrate to React 0.14
 - [ ] react-transform-render-visualizer - visualize component rendering
+- [ ] transit js (for transferring data structures from server to client)